The Best Gold ETFs with Low Costs

 Gold ETFs that represent physical holdings are the most direct way to invest in gold via the stock market.
 But you can also play gold via mining stocks.

 The very short exploration: Gold miners extract gold ore from a mine and then process it into gold.
 And they try to do that at a cost that's less than the price they sell the gold for, generating a profit.
 The ideal situation: Holding gold miners that have low costs of production while gold prices are both increasing and higher than those companies' costs to produce the gold.

-One note: Gold miners tend to be more reactive to the price of gold than gold ETFs that actually hold the metal – when GLD improves, GDX tends to improve more, and vice versa.
-That's great in boom times (GDX is up 49% this year, for instance), and good for shorter-term trades.
-But it also means less stability over the long term.
+But you should note that gold stocks tend to be more reactive to the price of gold than gold ETFs that actually hold the metal.
+In other words, when GLD improves, GDX tends to improve more (and vice versa).
+That's great in boom times and good for shorter-term trades.
+But it can also mean more pain in bust times and less stability over the long term.

 VanEck Vectors Junior Gold Miners ETF

 - Expenses: 0.52%*

 Another way to leverage gold that's even riskier than traditional miners but also has more "pop" potential: junior miners.

 When you think of mining companies, you tend to think of the companies in GDX – they operate mines, process the ore and sell the gold.
 But there's a lot that goes on first, and that's where junior gold miners come in.
 These firms employ engineers and geologists to help discover new gold deposits, determine how big their resources are and even help start mines up.

 These are highly risky companies given the nature of their work.
 A seemingly promising project could turn south overnight, decimating the value of the stock.
 These small companies typically aren't flush with cash, either, so there's not much of a backstop should disaster strike.
 The flip side?
 Success can send these stocks flying quickly.